Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

 **Summary:**  We discussed the talking points of our first presentation and decided that Jacob Hinton would be the presenter because he was the one who came up with the game idea.
 Jacob also showed the team the powerpoint he had made and received feedback on modifications.

 ### Thursday, September 22nd
-**Team Members Present:** Steven Chase Bernard, Elise Falgout, Jacob Hinton, Brandon Kilpatrick, Jonah Knickles and David Xu
+**Team Members Present:** Steven Chase Bernard, Elise Falgout, Jacob Hinton, Brandon Kilpatrick, Jonah Knickles, and David Xu
 **Time:** 6:00 pm - 7:30 pm
 **Summary:**  We officially delegated our team roles at the beginning of this meeting before finalizing the power-up concepts and talking about documentation.